fa7ad/RDM/README.md

 displayed.
 I don't know what is the license by its authors because it came 100% uncommented and undocumented.
 But I'm sure they would enjoy you to freely use it.
 Me too.

 Want installable binary package?
-[It is here](http://avi.alkalay.net/software/RDM/).
+Compile your self by simply open Xcode project or use "make && make install".

+Worked with both aarch64 and amd64 Macs, confirmed working between macOS 10.12 and macOS 13.1, and should working in further versions as well.